Lawlez/myOSWE/htb/challanges/forensic/oBfsC4t10n/oBfsC4t10n.md

 ```

-Aparently this good boy restores the systems registry to its previous state in the last step.
+In his last step this good boy restores the systems registry to its previous state.

 ```VB
 ' Restore the registry to its old state